 How Ghalibaf managed to win the speakership in a landslide despite the fact that the main conservative factions—the traditional conservatives, the hardline Paydari Front, and the pro-Ahmadinejad factions—allied against him is not exactly clear.
 According to one pro-Ahmadinejad MP, the three allied blocs had 170 MPs out of 200 conservative MPs in the 290-member body.
 Ghalibaf was reportedly invited to join the alliance, which called itself the “Committee of Seven,” but did not show up, perhaps because it barred anyone with an intention of running for president in 2021 from a bid for the speakership.

-However, his lackluster performance will threaten support for his initiatives going forward.
+Ghalibaf’s lackluster performance as speaker will threaten support for his initiatives going forward.
 It remains to be seen whether pressure from outside Parliament will help him advance his policy agenda.
-The supreme leader’s preferences can often sway critical votes in the Parliament, not only for the speakership but for important legislation.
-When Khamenei, for example, signaled his preference against Parliament’s impeachment motion against Raisi cabinet members, the motion was dismissed.
-The supreme leader, moreover, controls the field of eligible candidates running for parliamentary seats and exercises informal influence behind the legislature and the speaker.
+The Supreme Leader’s preferences can often sway critical votes in the Parliament for the speakership and important legislation.
+When Khamenei, for example, signaled his preference against Parliament’s impeachment motion against Raisi's cabinet members, the motion was dismissed.
+The Supreme Leader controls the field of eligible candidates running for parliamentary seats and exercises informal influence behind the legislature and the speaker.
 He has significantly eroded the Parliament’s authority over the years.